-When 'invisible' is selected, the word 'Invisible' appears at the top right of the board, to avoid confusion.
+When "Invisible" is selected, the word "Invisible" appears at the top right of the board, to avoid confusion.

-Legal moves - Type <SHIFT>'L'
+Legal moves: Type <SHIFT> "L"

 All the legal moves by any piece of the side to move can be shown.
-First position the cursor on the subject piece and type <SHIFT>'L'.
+First position the cursor on the subject piece and type <SHIFT> "L".

 The legal moves will be shown in sequence by flashing the cursor on the target squares.
 The cursor is then returned to the subject square.
 If no legal moves exist the cursor will not move.
 This can be used as a tutorial aid for learners.

-New-game - Type <SHIFT>'N'
+New-game" Type <SHIFT> "N"

 A new game can be started with this command.
-If you have not used 'Alter-position' since the last 'New-game', then the game record is left intact until the first move of the new game is entered.
-This allows you to replay through the whole of the last game by using the 'For-step' or 'Replay' commands.
+If you have not used "Alter-position" since the last "New-game", then the game record is left intact until the first move of the new game is entered.
+This allows you to replay through the whole of the last game, by using the "Fore-step", or "Replay" commands.

-Orientation - Type <SHIFT>'O'
+Orientation: Type <SHIFT> "O"

 The orientation of the board printout can be reversed, so that you can play the black pieces up the board.
 The algebraic notation around the board is also reversed.

-This is most useful when you wish to play back against the program.
+This is most useful when you wish to play black against the program.

-Play-self - Type <SHIFT>'P'
+Play-self: Type <SHIFT> "P"